How To Find Your Ideal Protein Intake

 Protein is made up of building blocks called amino acids.
-There are 20 different amino acids, and eight of them are essential – that means your body doesn’t make them, so you have to get them from food.
+There are 20 different amino acids, and nine of them are essential.
+That means your body doesn’t make them, so you have to get them from food.

-In general, you want complete proteins, which are proteins with meaningful amounts of all eight essential amino acids.
-Meat, fish, and eggs are all complete protein sources.
-The most Bulletproof options are:
+In general, you want complete proteins, which are proteins with all nine essential amino acids.
+Meat, fish and eggs are all complete protein sources, as well as some plant sources like quinoa.

 - Grass-fed beef and lamb

 - Wild-caught fish (Alaskan salmon pairs protein with a big dose of omega-3 fatty acids)

 - Grass-fed whey protein